t0wgster/TonyWang_MasterThesis/README.md

-# Python Code to the Master Thesis: Functional Comparative Analysis of DeepLearning Models for Sensor Fusion of RGBand Hyperspectral Imaging
+# Github Repository to the Master Thesis:
+# Functional Comparative Analysis of DeepLearning Models for Sensor Fusion of RGBand Hyperspectral Imaging